NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration/WebApp.rst

     - ``AWS_SECRET_ACCESS_KEY``
     - ``WEBAPP_STACK_NAME``

-  - Set the secrets using the GitHub CLI
+  - Set the secrets using the GitHub CLI:

     Alternatively, you can use the `GitHub CLI <https://cli.github.com/>`_  with the environment settings from above: